ComposableAnalytics/Docs/docs/DataFlows/09.Module-Details/DataPortalQuery.md

 ![Example Parameter Input](img/DataPortalQuery.parameter.png)

-This takes in a list of KeyValuePairs of type <string, object>.
+This takes in a list of KeyValuePairs of type <span><string, object></span>.
 The **Object Namer** module is the recommended module to supply these values.
 These can be referenced in the query by prepending '@' before the object name.
 For example:
 > SELECT <span>c.</span>Name <br/>
 > FROM <br/>
 > Cases AS c <br/>